 So, if you are a father who was never married, or you’re not on the birth certificate, you may not be able to stop the mother and child moving away.

-If you did obtain a Child Arrangements Order and it specifies where you live and contact arrangements for the other parent, you may need the court’s permission to relocate.
+If you did obtain a Child Arrangements Order and it specifies where you and the child live and contact arrangements for the other parent, you may need the court’s permission to relocate.

 Can I stop my ex moving a child within the UK?